+- 2. In the left menu, click ini Parameters.

 - 3. In the 'Parameter Name' field, enter "RESETSRTPSTATEUPONREKEY".

 - 4. In the 'Enter Value' field, enter 1.

 - 5. Click the Apply New Value button.

 23 Configuring FXS Port Transfer Behavior

 Since the Mediation server does not support receiving SIP Refer messages, you must configure the Enhanced gateway FXS port to send INVITE messages (in the event when call transfer is initiated from the FXS port).